slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"History is the version of past events that people have decided to agree on."
 -- Napoleon Bonaparte*

+> *"The history of the world: men fighting for power and women fucking whoever wins."
+-- Rivelino*

+> *"I’ve always preferred mythology to history.
+Because history is made up of truths that eventually turn into lies.
+Mythology is made up of lies that eventually become truths."
+-- Jean Cocteau*

+> *"If a journalist can have a hidden agenda, imagine a historian."
+-- rapahelz@x*

+> *"If all you study is the news then you'll conclude that things have never been worse.
+If all you study is history then you'll conclude that things have never been better."
+-- BrianFeroldi@x*

 ### On memory